Skip to main content

 Free Case Evaluation

-The Burd Law Firm represents personal injury victims throughout the Chattanooga metropolitan area and surrounding Tennessee counties.
-We handle cases in Hamilton County, Bradley County, Marion County, Sequatchie County, and beyond.
+The Burd Law Firm represents personal injury victims throughout the Chattanooga metropolitan area and surrounding communities.
+We handle cases in Hamilton County, Bradley County, Marion County, and Sequatchie County in Tennessee, as well as North Georgia communities including Ringgold, Fort Oglethorpe, Rossville, and Catoosa County.

 Office Location: